 Politics establishes the conditions for economic development.
 We study political and economic decisions and rules in order to understand why some people and some parts of the world are so rich, and why others are so poor.
-Fall semester.
+Fall semester, odd-numbered years.